 Oregon employers who also have employees in Washington should note that this is different than Washington Paid Family and Medical Leave law, which expressly prohibits an employer from requiring an employee take state leave concurrently with FMLA.

 Employers Now Have Two Options for Defining the Applicable OFLA Leave Year

 The OFLA benefit year was previously defined to mirror FMLA, which allowed employers three options to calculate the benefit year (rolling forward, rolling backward, or 12-month consecutive year).
 Paid Leave Oregon, on the other hand, uses a different leave year that is the 52-week period commencing on the Sunday before the first day of covered leave.
-Under this amendment, OFLA-covered employers have only two options: they must change their OFLA leave year to (1) the same 52-week look forward method that is used by Paid Leave Oregon or (2) another consecutive 12-month period, such as calendar year, fiscal year, or the 12-month period that begins on the date an employee commences family leave.
+Under this amendment, OFLA-covered employers have only one option: they must change their OFLA leave year to the same 52-week look forward method that is used by Paid Leave Oregon.

 The change is not required until July 1, 2024, but employers who switch to the look-forward method may consider doing so by September 3, 2023, when Paid Leave Oregon benefits become available.
 Employers who choose also to change their FMLA benefit year should be mindful of notice requirements to do so.

 OFLA’s Definition of “Family” Now Mirrors the Expanded Definition Used by Paid Leave Oregon